-The best slow-feed dog bowl
+Best slow-feed dog bowl

 Which slow-feed dog bowl is best?

-Some dogs take their time savoring their meals, while others seemingly inhale their food in mere seconds.
-If your dog fits into the second category, a slow-feed bowl is a great option to help slow down their eating.
+Some dogs take their time savoring meals, while others seemingly inhale food in mere seconds.
+If your dog fits into the second category, a slow-feed bowl is a great option to help slow down eating.

 Slow-feed dog bowls have a series of ridges to prevent dogs from eating too quickly, forcing them to slow down and eat around the obstacles.
 There are many great options on the market, including the Neater Pet Brands Slow Feed Bowl, which is made from stainless steel, so it’s durable and easy to clean.